KAmii-cxo/How-to-find-credentials-from-Pcap-files-and-Wireshark/README.md

 # How-To-Find-Credentials-From-Pcap-files-and-Wireshark

 **Objective Task**
   - I was provided with a .pcap file.
-This is one of the exam question I get for the role analyst.
+This is one of the exam question I get for the role as IT security analyst.

 **The objective was to:**
   - Identify what the attacker successfully obtained (e.g., credentials, files).